In Seville

 Seville, Andalusia

-On the riverfront, I cross the street to a wall of chalkboards stacked by the door.
+On the riverfront, I crossed the street toward a wall of chalkboards by the door.

 Too much writing.
-I can’t focus on any of it.
+I could not focus on any of it.

-Then the smell: olive oil, garlic, salted cod, and something frying.
-It pulls me inside.
+Then the smell arrived: olive oil, garlic, salted cod, something frying.
+It pulled me inside.

 or just Seville.